-Such legislation is mostly posturing, more culture war nonsense aimed directly at those in the Republican base fearful of the nation's growing racial diversity.
-First, few public high schools teach CRT and when they do, it's integrated into a more general discussion of race relations, slavery and Jim Crow.
+Such legislation is political posturing, more culture war nonsense aimed directly at those in the Republican base fearful of the nation's growing racial diversity.
+First, few public high schools teach CRT, and the handful that do integrate it into a more general discussion of race relations, slavery, and Jim Crow.
 As any history or civics teacher can tell you, high school students are not being "indoctrinated" with complex theories about racial injustice.

 Tampa Bay Times: University of Missouri education professor LaGarrett King said the problem is blown out of proportion.
 “The majority of teachers are not even familiar with what critical race theory is, nor do they teach it in their classrooms,” King said.

 King and his colleagues have worked on study plans to help high school teachers get at tough issues, including slavery and economic inequality.
 None mention critical race theory itself, but some draw on the idea of systemic racism.
 “It’s a lens, but it’s just one of the things taught in that class,” King said.
 “It doesn’t define the whole curriculum.”